ladybug-tools/spider-gbxml-fixer/r0-4-0/gco-get-check-offset/README.md

 Calculate the maximum distance from the origin of any and all the coordinates in the model.

-Numbers of six digits or more may cause rounding errors which will cause surfaces to be displayed at unintended angles.
+Numbers of six digits or more to left of decimal point may cause rounding errors which will cause surfaces to be displayed at unintended angles.

 </details>